MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-C-Survivors-Dependents-Educational-Assistance-Under-38-USC-Chapter-35/subjectgroup-ECFRfddb309319b3330-Eligibility-Entitlement/section-21.3045.md

 (Authority: 38 U.S.C.
 3511(a), 3533(a); Pub.
 L. 100-689, Pub.
 L. 102-127)(Oct.
 10, 1991)

-(c) *Other courses for which entitlement will be charged.* Except when the requirements of paragraph (d) of this section are met, VA will make a charge against the period of entitlement of -
+(c) *Other courses for which entitlement will be charged.* Except when the requirements of paragraph (d) of this section are met, VA will make a charge against the period of entitlement of—

 (1) An eligible person for pursuit of a program of apprenticeship or other on-job training;